Karls-Developers/DataMapperBundle/README.md

   [2] image
  > mediaimage,image
 ```
-Now the Command should execute and search for images that have a no UUID and fixes them.
+Now the Command should execute and search for images that have no UUID and fixes them.

 ---
 #### Data Mapping